InconsistentSand/tiny-manna/README.md

 # Tiny Manna

-A miniaturized Sandpile Model, used as an subject of experiments to work on compilation, HPC, SIMD, MIMD improvements.
+A miniaturized Sandpile Model was used as a subject of experiments to work on the compilation, HPC, SIMD, and MIMD improvements.

 This is currently a work in progress for parallel computation subject with @inescipullo and @ZimmSebas

-The Original folder just has experiments with flags a couple of improvements over the code.
+The Original folder just has experimented with flags and a couple of improvements over the code.

 The SIMD folder has an intrinsic approach with 256bits vector instructions (using a pack of 16 shorts)

+The MIMD folder has a combination of SIMD intrinsics with OpenMP parallelization.

 ## How to run